 We’ve been living in a winter wonderland lately.
-We’ve gotten so much snow that Cookie can barely keep her head above it when we go outside (she’s smaller than you think).
-I’m thankful to have power and gearing up for more winter weather this weekend.
+We’ve gotten so much snow that my dog, Cookie, can barely keep her head above it when we go outside (she’s smaller than you think).
+I’m thankful to have electricity and gearing up for more winter weather this weekend.

 This hearty soup is exactly what I need.
 It’s brimming with fresh veggies and warms me right up.
 Soup to the rescue!

 This homemade vegetable soup with quinoa is light but filling and packs great for lunch.
 Like most soups, it tastes even better the next day.
 Bonus?
 It freezes well, too.
 I love keeping my freezer stocked with hearty soups and defrosting one whenever I need a quick but nutritious meal.